omarmohamed15/U-Trans-Foundation-For-Seismic-Waveform-Representation/README.md

 # 🚀 Using the Foundation Model

-You can load and extract features using:
+You can load and extract features using "examples/foundation_usage.ipynb":

 ```python
 import os